samrosereed/samrosereed.github.io/essays/aiReflection.md

 ## I. Introduction

 Artificial Intelligence has rapidly changed how many of us approach our problems.
 For students, the accessibility of AI has been an absolute game changer for how we learn.
+While most classes frown on the use of AI in assignments and learning, ICS 314 embraces AI and sees it as just another tool to be utilized.
 In this essay I will discuss how AI tools, methodologies, and concepts have influenced my learning and understanding of software engineering principles in ICS 314.

 ## II.
 Personal Experience with AI:
 ##### 1. Experience WODs e.g. E18